AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 our program.
 The source code more precisely describes the behavior than our diagram, but it is less precise than the machine code.
 However, the more the model is precise, the more it is difficult to have a global view of the defined behavior.
-Our diagram is understandable in a blink of an eye, the source code requires more time, and for the executable ...
+Our diagram is understandable in the blink of an eye, the source code requires more time, and for the executable ...
 Every single person that has already opened an executable with a text editor by error knows that it is not really pleasant to read[^binary].